Tangale people: Cuisine

+The native drinks of the Tangale people include; Am-shau, Am-dik-dik and Men which is a form of locally brewed beer.

+Readily available fruits like Enji (pumpkin), Kanje (deleb palm fruit and tender roots), Wulot (black plum), Landondon (blood plum), Kwalak (shea fruit) and La'awe also form a very important part of the meal of the Tangale people.

+Religion

-The Tangale people were mostly idol/ Spirit worshipers before the advent of colonial rule.
-They have spirits like Nanamudo (Mother of Death), Yamba (the goddess of creation).
-Present day Tangale people have desert their traditional idol worship with Christians as the majority in Tangale land and a small percentage of Muslims.
+The Tangale people were mostly idol/ spirit worshipers before the advent of colonial rule.
+They had spirits like Nanamudo (Mother of Death), and Yamba (the goddess of creation).
+Present-day Tangale people have deserted their traditional idol worship and are now predominantly Christian and a small percentage adhere to Islam and traditional religion.